prg.528.research_interrupted.webp

 Rest In Power: Rest, Grief, and Resilience in the Times of Late Capitalism

-Panel participants: Andrea Knezović, Alev Ersan, Enis Köstepen, Irmak Karasu, Marta Keil, Varduhi Balyan
+Panel with Andrea Knezović, Alev Ersan, Enis Köstepen, Irmak Karasu, Marta Keil, and Varduhi Balyan

 Arshak Harutyunyan, analogue photo, Baru